History of Taylor Ward in Timeline

 On June 18, 2015, Taylor Ward made his professional debut with the Orem Owlz, going 0-for-4 against the Ogden Raptors.

-In 2015, Taylor Ward was drafted by the Los Angeles Angels in the first round of the MLB draft as the 26th overall pick and signed for a $1,670,000 bonus.
+In 2015, Taylor Ward was drafted by the Los Angeles Angels in the first round of the MLB draft, 26th overall, a significant milestone in his baseball career.

-In 2015, during his junior season, Taylor Ward was named to the All-Mountain West first team as a catcher and was a finalist for the Johnny Bench Award.
+In 2015, Taylor Ward was named to the All-Mountain West first team as a catcher and was a finalist for the Johnny Bench Award, marking a successful junior season.

 2016: Angels Spring Training and AFL All-Star

-In 2016, Taylor Ward participated in Angels spring training and was later selected as an Arizona Fall League (AFL) All-Star, also being named an Angels Organization All-Star.
+In 2016, Taylor Ward was invited to Angels spring training and was later selected as an Arizona Fall League (AFL) All-Star, showcasing his continued development in the Angels organization.

-In 2017, Taylor Ward began training with Trent Woodward, focusing on a system using multiple swing styles to enhance results.
-This approach involved holding the bat at a 90-degree angle and matching the pitch angle with an uppercut.
+In 2017, Taylor Ward began training with Trent Woodward, who taught him a system using a range of swing styles to enhance results.
+The system focused on matching the angle of the incoming pitch with an uppercut swing.

 2017: Promotion to Double-A